 Pre-Hospital, Emergency and Trauma Research

 The Pre-hospital, Emergency and Trauma Unit is headed by Professor Belinda Gabbe and is a rapidly growing research unit.
-The unit is responsible for a number of leading clinical quality registries including the Victorian State Trauma Outcomes Registry Monitoring Group (VSTORM), the Victorian Orthopaedic Trauma Outcomes Registry (VOTOR) and the Burns Registry of Australia and New Zealand (BRANZ).
+The unit is responsible for a number of leading clinical quality registries including the Victorian State Trauma Outcomes Registry Monitoring Group (VSTORM), the Victorian Orthopaedic Trauma Outcomes Registry (VOTOR), the Burns Registry of Australia and New Zealand (BRANZ) and the Australian Resuscitation and Outcomes Consortium Epistry (Aus-ROC Epistry).
 These registries play an important role in the health system and involve high-level interaction with senior industry, government, medical specialists and other professional and academic personnel.
-The unit also manages the NHMRC Centre of Research Excellence in Australian Resuscitation Outcomes Consortium (Aus-ROC), the NHMRC funded RINSE trial (The rapid infusion of cold normal saline by paramedics during CPR) and the Safe Emergency Elderly Discharge (SEED) project funded by an Alfred Health Research Grant.
+The unit also manages the NHMRC Centre of Research Excellence in Australian Resuscitation Outcomes Consortium (Aus-ROC), the NHMRC Centre of Research Excellence in Pre-hospital Emergency Care Australia and New Zealand (PEC-ANZ) and the NHMRC funded clinical trial "Reduction of oxygen after cardiac arrest: The EXACT trial".

-Please direct all enquiries to the unit Senior Project Manager, Ms Mimi Morgan, who can be contacted on 9903 0996 or via email at email@example.com.
+Please direct all enquiries to the Senior Project Manager, Ms Mimi Morgan, who can be contacted on +61 3 9903 0996 or via email at email@example.com.

 To find out more about the clinical quality registries or research projects please see below: